 This study investigates a diversity of themes, environments and places at different scales (local, regional, national, international and global) and in different contexts, particularly in Australia.
 It explores the patterns and processes of physical geography and their interaction with aspects of human geography.

-Unit 1 ((GE01) Natural environments
+Unit 1 (GE01) Hazards and Disasters